NC Driver Licenses Get a New Look with Added Security Features

-Online Driver License Renewal
+Online Driver License Renewal announced

-North Carolina Governor Pat McCrory also announced this week that the state has begun implementing a testing phase for online renewal of driver licenses.
+The state has begun implementing a testing phase for online renewal of driver licenses.
 This new service will allow customers to save time and complete driver license renewals at their convenience without having to visit a driver license office.
 Allowing customers to renew online will also help reduce wait times at DMV offices throughout the state.

 The online driver license renewal process will be available to drivers beginning six months before their license expires.
 NCDMV says that the entire process is designed to take only few minutes.

 To renew online, drivers must verify their identity, confirm they live at the address on the license, and have no vision problems that would hinder their driving skills, and that all the statements being given are truthful.
 They also must have their current driver license number to complete the on-line form, and a VISA, MasterCard or Discover card to pay for the renewal.
 The new driver license will be mailed in 7-14 business days, and will be valid for 5 or 8 years, depending on the driver's age.

 Who Can't Use the Online Driver License Renewal

 Customers can't use the online system to obtain their original driver license or ID card.
 It is also not available if a driver has a restriction other than corrective lenses on their license, is in the medical review program, is trying to renew a commercial driver license or a state ID card, or has an expired, suspended or revoked license.
 Those customers must still complete those processes at a DMV license office.